The Problem With Free Menstrual Pads

 To address that issue, some girls use reusable pads so there are no issues with disposal.
 But this method has its own set of problems.
 Girls need a little bag to take the pads home to be washed.

-And not just any bag.
-An effort that gave reusable pads to girls in a refugee camp in Tanzania gave out bags, says Sommer, but they were see-through.
-"They're going to be embarrassed about what to do with their used pad," she says.
+That crucial detail was forgotten in an effort to give out reusable pads to girls at a refugee camp in Tanzania, says Sommer.
+"The [girls are] going to be embarrassed about what to do with their used pad," she says.

 "You think you've thought of everything, but they hadn't thought about the little baggie to go with the reusable pad," says Sommer.
 "There's an essential need to consult girls.
 What do they need?
 What do they think?"